tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 Note: these instructions are repeatable, that is, they include instructions on deleting what was created so that you may repeat the instructions again - as many times as you want to.

-***Note: specific userids, file names, and folder names are used - no attempt has been made to generalize; extrapolate needed.***
+***Note: specific userids, file names, and folder names are used - no attempt has been made to generalize; extrapolate as needed.***

 # Create a new GitHub Repository